She Loves Biscotti

 • Move almonds around a few times while they are roasting.

-• When done, transfer to a wire rack and cool down for about 10 minutes.
+• Transfer the pan to a wire rack and cool down for about 10 minutes.
 They should still be warm.

 An overhead photo of almond butter in a jar, next to almonds.